FOSSClass/AbantOS-Elive/README.md

 In the African Bantus belong to Bantu group, 'Abanto' in my dilect laguage 'kisii' Abantos means "Belongs to Human Beings/man"

-AbantOS Linux is based on and created in collaboration with Thanatermesis of the eLiveCD Project.
+AbantOS Linux is based on and created in collaboration with Thanatermesis of the Elive Project.

 The name AbantOS is partially an homage to Ubuntu Linux.